pramnora/javascript/qna/README.md

 Why Q&A's...?

+a> Creating Q&A's is a good way to practice doing some programming;
+I will, usually, create Q&A programs using whatever programming language I am...
+- either still in the process of learning
+- or else, am already most famliar with having learned, already.

-I like to both learn/and, too, teach.
+b>I like to both learn/and, too, teach.

 One of the best ways to show you 'know' something...;
 is to try and teach it to somebody else who doesn't yet know...???
 For this reason Q&A tests are a very good way to both 'teach/learn'.

-**NOTE**: It's also a very good way of practicing doing 'revision', as well;
+c> It's also a very good way of practicing doing 'revision', as well;
 as many times my memory is rather poor; and, therefore, I tend to forget an awful lot...?!
 Doing Q&A's helps to remind me...